afbarnard/esal/README.md

     pip3 install [--user] https://github.com/afbarnard/esal/archive/<name>.zip#egg=esal

-Replace "<name>" with the name of the tag, branch, or commit you want to install, e.g. "master" or "v0.2.0".
+Replace `<name>` with the name of the tag, branch, or commit you want to install, e.g. "master" or "v0.2.0".
 If you don't have a `pip3`, replace it with `python3 -m pip`.
 For more information, see the [Pip documentation]( https://pip.pypa.io/).